dtao/slidedown/README.markdown

 ***

+# For example

-For example, this is the source for the previous slide:
+This is the source for the previous slide:

 ```markdown
 ***